TharunPR/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# 4KB ROM Memory with Read and Write Operation using Verilog HDL and Testbench Verification
+# Exp-No: 07 - 4KB ROM Memory with Read and Write Operation using Verilog HDL and Testbench Verification

 **Aim:** <br>
 <br>